Arthur Seyss-Inquart: Early life

 Seyss-Inquart was born in 1892 in Stannern (Stonařov), a German-speaking village in the neighbourhood of the predominantly German-speaking town of Iglau (Jihlava).
 This area constituted a German linguistic island in the midst of a Czech-speaking region; this may have contributed to the outspoken national consciousness of the family, and the young Arthur in particular.
-Iglau was an important town in Moravia, one of the Czech provinces of the Austro-Hungarian Empire, in which there was increasing competition between Germans and Czechs.
+Iglau was an important town in Moravia, one of the Czech provinces of the Austro-Hungarian Empire, in which there was increasing rivalry between Germans and Czechs.
 His parents were the school principal Emil Zajtich (who changed his surname to Seyss-Inquart) and Augusta Hirenbach.
 His father was Czech and his mother was German.

 The family moved to Vienna in 1907.
 Seyss-Inquart later studied law at the University of Vienna.
 At the beginning of World War I in August 1914 Seyss-Inquart enlisted with the Austrian Army and was given a commission with the Tyrolean Kaiserjäger, subsequently serving in Russia, Romania and Italy.
-He was decorated for bravery on a number of occasions, and while recovering from wounds in 1917, he completed his final examinations for his degree.
+He was decorated for bravery on a number of occasions and he completed his final examinations for his degree while recovering from wounds in 1917.
 Seyss-Inquart had five older siblings: Hedwig (born 1881), Richard (born 3 April 1883, became a Roman Catholic priest, but left the priesthood, married in a civil ceremony and became Oberregierungsrat [senior government counsel] and prison superior by 1940 in the Ostmark), Irene (born 1885), Henriette (born 1887) and Robert (born 1891).

 In 1911, Seyss-Inquart met Gertrud Maschka.
 The couple married in December 1916 and had three children: Ingeborg Carolina Augusta Seyss-Inquart (born 18 September 1917), Richard Seyss-Inquart (born 22 August 1921) and Dorothea Seyss-Inquart (born 7 May 1928).